dawidg81/classichate/README.md

-ClassicHate is a Classic Minecraft-like custom client compatible with CSP and CPE.
+This is OutDated! look here for the new classichate: https://github.com/Ludinko23/classichate ClassicHate is a Classic Minecraft-like custom client compatible with CSP and CPE.
 The code is from ClassiCube and will be changed and customized in the future.

 Idea by Ludinko23